shanecoen/code-institute-portfolio-1/README.md

 * Footer

 The footer design is common to all pages.
 It give quick access to all Shaco Adventures social media pages i.e. Facebook, Twitter, Instagram and Youtube.
-These are inclued to enhance the users experience and allow them to interact with the company further.
+These are included to enhance the users experience and allow them to interact with the company further.
 All links will open in a new tab.
 It also includes the company logo which when clicked on will always bring the user back to the Home page.
 The below image show the footer in desktop mode and when it reponds to a mobile screen size the logo will appear on top of the social media icons.